Everything always comes back to relationships š¤

 Feel free to pull out old fashioned pen and paper, or create a new doc just for journaling, and spend a few focused moments thinking about the following:

-If you're comfortable sharing your insights with us, we'd love to hear them!
-Let us know at foundingwell@vallelegal.com.
+If you're comfortable sharing your insights with us, let us know at foundingwell@vallelegal.com.